herzphi/herzphi.github.io/_pages/cv.md

 - Configuring CI/CD pipelines using `Azure DevOps` and `GitHub Actions`

 #### Database Management
+- My web application framework of choice is <a href="https://herzphi.github.io/blog/2025-01-06-11th-post">`Flask`</a>
 - Competent in `SQL` and `NoSQL` (mongoDB) database management systems.